In the examples shown in Using Perspective

 The client-side code can be summarized by the following sequence of

-function calls, all implemented in twisted/spread/pb.py . pb.connect()
+function calls, all implemented in twisted/spread/pb.py . pb.connect() calls getObjectAt() directly, after that each step is

 executed as a callback when the previous step completes.

-The client does getObjectAt()
+The client does getObjectAt() to connect to

-the given host and port, and retrieve the object named root
+the given host and port, and retrieve the object named root.

 On the server